ibm-cloud-docs/devsecops/devsecops-pipelines-parm.md

 ### sonarqube-namespace
 {: #pipeline-parm-sonarqube-namespace}

 This parameter is for all the pipelines that use static scan stages.
-This is the configured Kubernetes namespace to use with the SonarQube instance that is created by the pipeline, you can change it to any namespace that you want to use.
+This is the configured Kubernetes namespace to use with the SonarQube instance that is created by the pipeline.
+You can change it to any namespace that you want to use.

 ### source-environment
 {: #pipeline-parm-source-environment}